vshah24/Data-Warehouse-with-AWS/README.md

       * The data is loaded in the tables inside your redshift database.You can use Query Editor in the AWS Redshift console for this.
 7. Delete the redshift cluster when finished so we don't pay for it unecessarily.

-## Technologies Used
-  Python, SQL, AWS S3 and AWS Redshift DB.